-Running a business is not the same as it used to before government and law interference forced new complications to appear.
+Running a business is not the same as it used to be before government and law interference forced new complications to appear.
 Having a law firm as your friend helps a lot.
-But sometimes issues like wrongful deaths arise and the only help you can get is negotiation in the monetary claims.
+But sometimes, issues like wrongful deaths arise, and the only help you can get is negotiation in the monetary claims.

-Liability insurance helps too, but again only up to a certain limit and within specific boundaries defined by innumerable checkboxes.
-Wrongful deaths are those lawsuits which can get incredibly complicated, for both parties.
-If you are a business owner, hopefully you have liability insurance, a law firm, or at least an attorney backing you up.
-If you are the claimant, an attorney helps you with the complications of filing a suit and get a proper compensation without breaking a sweat.
+Liability insurance helps, too, but again, only up to a certain limit and within specific boundaries defined by innumerable checkboxes.
+Wrongful deaths are those lawsuits that can get incredibly complicated for both parties.
+If you are a business owner, hopefully, you have liability insurance, a law firm, or at least an attorney backing you up.
+If you are the claimant, an attorney helps you with the complications of filing a suit and get proper compensation without breaking a sweat.

 Wrongful Deaths

 What financial losses?
 Well, for starters, the death of a person is not the end point.
-There’s post mortems, hospitalizations, taking custody of the body, funeral as the primary expenses.
+There are post-mortems, hospitalizations, taking custody of the body, and funerals as the primary expenses.
 But that’s not all.
-What are the family members going to do if the victim was the sole bread winner?
+What are the family members going to do if the victim was the sole breadwinner?
 Who is going to feed them?
 If there are children involved, their entire life and education would be in peril.
 Whether the spouse of the victim is able or not does not justify the loss, because the financial burden is no longer shared.

 The legal issues

-These claims or lawsuits can be filed by the person who is the closest relative/s of the deceased, in a criminal court or a civil court.
+These claims or lawsuits can be filed by the closest relative of the deceased in a criminal or civil court.
 They all need to file a single lawsuit.
 The damages, if any, are distributed amongst them in accordance with state law.

 Compensatory damages are generally awarded if there is irrefutable evidence of negligence or misconduct.
 In addition to these requirements, the suit must be filed within a speculated time to be effective.

 The issue of heirs is a bit complicated.
-Just by having the name of that person in a will is not enough sometimes.
-The heir must be a close relative, dependent on the deceased in a financial way in order to be qualified for any compensation.
+Sometimes, just having the name of that person in a will is not enough.
+The heir must be a close relative, financially dependent on the deceased, in order to be qualified for any compensation.

 There are but a handful of things which are involved in such cases.
 Your best bet is to consult legal counsel, like Washington State Wrongful Death Attorney.